nampng/pyssword/README.md

 Run the React app by doing `npm start` in the `/client` directory.

-Honestly, I don't really have much to say about this part of the code.
+Honestly, I don't really have much to say about this part of the code other than that I learned a lot.

 I read through the React docs and implemented what I learned with some okayish JavaScript code.
 There are inefficiencies that are clear and that I will tackle later on, but for now *it works*™.

 ## Plans For The Future

+Again, check out [this branch](/nampng/pyssword/tree/server-encrypt-client-decrypt) if you want to check out my further work on this project.
+I mostly want to make the interactions between the frontend and backend to be safe but also want the React frontend to be more responsive and nice looking as well.

+If things go well, I might just use this project as my personal password manager.

+If you've made it this far, thanks for reading and checking out my project!